 I cancelled cable in 2011, and have saved well over $5,000 since eliminating the $70 per month bill.
 At the same time, I watch as many movies and TV shows as I want with Netflix.
 Signup and learn more at Netflix.

 While Netflix is the far and away leader of streaming services, there are many others worth noting.
 Here are some popular options that give you unlimited streaming at a reasonably monthly cost:

 Amazon Prime Video — Amazon’s response to Netflix is Prime Video, which offers less user-friendly interfaces but generally high quality original shows, movies, and a long list of free movies to stream for anyone with an Amazon Prime account.
-Prime costs $99 per year (or about $8.25 per month), and includes many additional services; however, Prime Video is still only $8.99 per month plus taxes.
+Amazon Prime costs $119 per year and includes many additional services; however, Prime Video is still only $8.99 per month plus taxes.

 Hulu — A joint venture of Disney, 21st Century Fox, Comcast, and Time Warner, Netflix is more like a traditional TV streaming service for the internet.
 The subscription service has plenty of movies available, thought you may be interrupted for ads during your viewing experience.
 Hulu plans start at $7.99 per month for “limited ads”, or you can pay $4 more per month for a a mostly ad free experience.
 Pay $39.99 per month for Hulu plus live streaming TV on up to two simultaneous screens.